 Options for Summer Evenings on the Shore

 Fireworks - Free Fun for Everyone - Celebrating American independence by simulating the rocket’s red glare with spectacular pyrotechnic displays is a July 4 tradition.
 In Massachusetts, there are many opportunities to see fireworks over the water.
 Of course, there is the world-renowned Boston Pops Fireworks Spectacular on the Esplanade, with some prime viewing from Boston Harbor (see these suggestions at Boston.com).
 Seaside displays in other communities include those hosted by Barnstable, Harwich, Marblehead, Marion, Mattapoisett, Nahant, Nantucket, New Bedford, Provincetown, Weymouth, and Winthrop.
-To find the fireworks for you, check out Mass Vacation’s 4th of July Holiday page, which includes the yearly fireworks roster.
+To find the fireworks for you, check out VisitMA.com's Fourth of July Across Massachusetts page, which includes the yearly fireworks roster.

 Get into the Groove - Get your groove on, or back, or just sit back and enjoy an outdoor picnic with a sea breeze.
-Starting in July, The Trustees of Reservations serves up everything from 80s cover tunes, to bluegrass, funk, and more during their Thursday Night Picnic Concerts on the Grand Allee of the Crane Estate in Ipswich.
+Start at Rowes Wharf along Boston Harbor for the annual Summer in the City series, where a rotating lineup of live jazz, soul, and blues bands perform every Tuesday through Friday nights.
+By July, The Trustees of Reservations serves up everything from 80s cover tunes, to bluegrass, funk, and more during their Thursday Night Picnic Concerts on the Grand Allee of the Crane Estate in Ipswich.
 Pilgrim Memorial State Park also hosts evening concerts along Plymouth Harbor through the Project Arts of Plymouth Summer Concert Series.

-Let There Be Light - For lighthouse enthusiasts and history buffs, these Martha’s Vineyard lighthouses can be toured in the evening hours: Gay Head Lighthouse (in operation for more than 200 years); Edgartown Lighthouse (famous for its supporting role in the movie Jaws); and East Chop Lighthouse (open for Sunday sunset tours).
+Let There Be Light - For lighthouse enthusiasts and history buffs, these Martha’s Vineyard lighthouses can be toured in the evening hours: Gay Head Lighthouse (in operation for more than 200 years and perfect for watching the sunset and sunrise at every angle); Edgartown Lighthouse (famous for its supporting role in the movie Jaws); and East Chop Lighthouse (open for Sunday sunset tours).
 For a rundown on the behind-the-scenes history of these maritime marvels, check out Martha’s Vineyard magazine’s Illuminating Lighthouses.